Eldritch Instinct System Reference Document (v0.8)

 3 | Moon and stars vanish.
 Or total solar eclipse. | Devastating thunderstorm and tides. |

-4 | Gusts of wind, rumbling, strange lights in the sky. | Your eyes change as you are possessed. |
+4 | Gusts of wind, rumbling, strange lights in the sky. | Your eyes mutate as you are possessed. |

 5 | Loud and horrible screams. | Large and deep sinkholes form. |